ismaelpamplona/it-notes/notes/software architecture and engineering/01 How to define system requirements/03_Fault_Tolerance_Resilience_Reliability.md

 # 3. Fault Tolerance, Resilience, Reliability

-## What are Fault Tolerance, Resilience, and Reliability?

 Imagine you have a favorite toy that you really love playing with.
 Fault tolerance is like making sure your toy can still be played with even if it gets a little broken.
 Resilience is like your toy bouncing back to normal after getting damaged.
 Reliability is making sure your toy always works when you want to play with it.

-## Simple Explanation:

 - **Fault Tolerance:** Ensuring a system continues to operate even if some parts fail.
 It's like your toy still working even if one part breaks.
 - **Resilience:** The ability of a system to recover quickly from problems.
 It's like your toy quickly getting fixed and ready to play with again.